Chelsea to accelerate striker search with Liam Delap, Benjamin Sesko, Hugo Ekitike and Viktor Gyokeres targets

 - Choose the Sky Sports push notifications you want! 🔔

-These contacts will be stepped up after Wednesday as a special early transfer window opens on Sunday for 10 days.
+These contacts will be stepped up as a special early transfer window opens on Sunday for 10 days.

-Chelsea will strengthen their squad before flying to the United States for their opening game in the Club World Cup in Atlanta on June 16.
+Chelsea - who beat Real Betis to win the Conference League - will strengthen their squad before flying to the United States for their opening game in the Club World Cup in Atlanta on June 16.

 Delap has a £30m release clause, which can be activated as Ipswich Town have been relegated from the Premier League.